sjmst5/sjmst5.github.io/jekyll/_posts/2019-08-29-Storage Server.md

 5. Click the Save button.

 ### Create an storage pool
-1. Click on Storage from the left pane.
+1. Click on Storage from the left panel.
 2. Click on Pools.
 3. Under the “Pools” section, click the Add button.
 4. Select the Create new pool option.